IllusionMods/Ahegao/README.md

 All of the individual options can be disabled or enabled to your liking.

 ## Credits
 This plugin was originally written by essu.
 The vast, vast majority of the code is still as he wrote it.
 Some additional work was done by @DeathWeasel1337.
-This plugin is hosted on this repo for ease of access/maintenance, with permission kindly granted from both.
+This plugin is hosted on this repo for ease of access/maintenance, with permission kindly granted from both. https://github.com/MayouKurayami implemented the VR support.